OctopusDeploy/docs/docs/deployment-examples/node-deployments/node-on-linux.md

 ## Create and push a Node.js project {#create-and-push-node.js-project}

-In this section we will package and publish a Node.js application to your Octopus Deploy Server from your development workstation.
+In this section we will package and publish a Node.js application to your Octopus Server from your development workstation.

-You need [Node.js](https://nodejs.org) and [Git](https://git-scm.com/) installed on your development machine with an Octopus Deploy Server instance available.
+You need [Node.js](https://nodejs.org) and [Git](https://git-scm.com/) installed on your development machine with an Octopus Server instance available.

 The sample project for this guide is a Node.js app that hosts the [expressjs](http://expressjs.com/) web server to serve some static content as well as return config variables that will be used by the client.
 There are several npm modules that you can use in a Node.js process to package your project and push it to an Octopus Deploy instance.